-- 4.3.1 This historical and archaeological background is compiled predominantly from primary and secondary sources consulted in February and March 2023 and on the HER dataset.
-It is intended only as a summary of historical developments around the site.
+- 4.3.1 This historical and archaeological background is compiled predominantly from the primary and secondary sources consulted and, on the information obtained from the HER.
+It is intended as only a summary of historical developments around the site.
 The locations of known heritage assets within the 1km study area are summarised in Appendix 1 and represented in Figure 3.
 The locations of known heritage assets within the site boundary itself are shown in Figure 7. - 4.3.2 Prehistoric and Roman: evidence for activity in the study area of the prehistoric period comes from axe findspot discoveries; one palaeolithic axe was found in a field associated with New Hall Farm to the north-wet of the site (HER 6586), one stone axe head was recovered during mining activity to the west of the site boundary in 1870 (HER 16739) and an unidentified copper or bronze object may also have had prehistoric origins (HER 6587).
-In addition to these stray finds, more definitive evidence for landuse in prehistoric times in the vicinity comes from the discovery of a number of possible human footprints revealed within intertidal silts between Hodbarrow Point and Hodbarrow Pier (HER 55496) which might suggest exploitation of the coastal margins in the area, with more regular land use indicated by the presence of human remains, encountered in 2009 at Hodbarrow Point within the site boundary (HER 43333).
-Radiocarbon analysis produced dates spanning from between 2210-2010 cal BC and 1620-1440 cal BC, and, as the remains spanned a number of centuries and were not representative of complete individuals, it seems likely that these bones were initially discovered during mining operations elsewhere within the site boundary or immediate vicinity and reburied away from the areas to be exploited.
+In addition to these stray finds, more definitive evidence for land use in prehistoric times in the vicinity comes from the discovery of a number of possible human footprints revealed within intertidal silts between Hodbarrow Point and Hodbarrow Pier (HER 55496) which might suggest exploitation of the coastal margins in the area, with more regular land use indicated by the presence of human remains, encountered in 2009 at Hodbarrow Point within the site boundary (HER 43333).
+Radiocarbon analysis produced dates spanning from between 2210-2010 cal BC and 1620-1440 cal BC, and, as the remains spanned several centuries and were not representative of complete individuals, it seems likely that these bones were initially discovered during mining operations elsewhere within the site boundary or immediate vicinity and reburied away from the areas to be exploited.